shireen30/StorySherlockHolmes/story.md

-It was a bright sunny day, everyone was going on with their work but then suddenly a deafening screem was heard.
+It was a bright sunny day, everyone was going on with their work but then suddenly a deafening screem was heard.A woman found a body at the corner of the street.